rails-inspire-django/django-turbo-helper/README.md

 3. If any validation errors, re-render the form with errors and user input
 4. If no validation errors, save to the database (and/or any other actions) and redirect

-This pattern however does not work with @hotwire-turbo.
+This pattern however does not work with Turbo.
 If you return HTML from a form post, a Javascript error will be thrown by the Turbo Drive library as it only accepts a redirect.
 Furthermore, you cannot exempt a form with the *data-turbo="false"* attribute as you can with links.
 Both of these issues, as of writing, are being addressed by the Hotwire team and should be fixed in a future release.
 In the meantime, the acceptable approach for "traditional" form validation is:

 1. Render the initial form.
 The form, or surrounding tag, must have an "id".
 2. Validate on POST as usual